jamesbarber6406/jimmy-jabs-7-score-tracker/README.md

 - changed telestrations table to reflect name changes
 - fixed secret hitler hitler dropdown to update immediately as fascists chosen
 - added retry for postgres so app streamlit error won't crash entire app

+## Edited Requirements
+- Added auto refresh for streamlit - was already in code but not in requirements